vampcheah/sveltekit-pos/README.md

 - **Frontend**: [Svelte V5](https://svelte.dev/) with the new runes system
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **UI Components**: [shadcn-svelte](https://www.shadcn-svelte.com/)

+## Limitations

+1. Unsupported browsers:
+   Although most modern browsers support IndexedDB, older browsers (such as IE 10 and below) or certain mobile browsers may not support it.

+2. Limited storage capacity:
+   IndexedDB storage space is not unlimited and varies depending on the browser and device.
+Users might encounter issues where data cannot be written due to space limitations.

+3. Automatic cache clearing:
+   Browsers might automatically clear IndexedDB data if the storage reaches a certain size, especially if the data has not been used in a while, potentially causing data loss.

+4. User clearing browser data:
+   Users can manually clear their browser data or select "Clear Site Data," which would remove all IndexedDB data.

+5. Performance degradation with large data sets:
+   Query performance in IndexedDB may degrade when handling large amounts of data, especially if indexes are not properly designed.

+6. Slower read/write operations:
+   The asynchronous read/write operations of IndexedDB can be slower compared to in-memory operations.
+Frequent reads and writes of large data may negatively affect user experience.

 ## Getting Started